-DUSON will investigate and adjudicate potential violations of this policy under DUSON complaint resolution procedures.
-Consequences for failure to abide by any component of this policy may result in disciplinary action, including but not limited to formal reprimand, suspension, course and/or clinical failure, or dismissal from the program based on the type and seriousness of the violation.
+DUSON will investigate and adjudicate potential violations of this policy.
+Consequences for failure to abide by any component of this policy may result in disciplinary action, including but not limited to formal reprimand, suspension, course and/or clinical failure, dismissal from the program based on the type and seriousness of the violation.